stormedx/shrinkr/README.md

 # shrinkr
 A Python tool for effortlessly compressing media files.
+Will fill this out more later :^).